Skip to content

 Tip

-Make sure to check the overview of how and why Typst can be used from programming languages to fully understand it.
+Make sure to check the overview of how and why Typst can be used from Python to fully understand it.

 In Python, the recommended binding to use is typst-py, maintained by messense, a Maturin developer (the software that allows Python and Rust to communicate), which is a very good thing.